xJuan21/StudentTranscripts-w-Files/README.md

 **OS:** Linux - Fedora

 **-Decription-**
-Program that keeps track of students, courses, grade types, semesters, and the relationship(s) between them.
+\nProgram that keeps track of students, courses, grade types, semesters, and the relationship(s) between them.

 Consequently, the program initializes multiple txt files that will work as storage